davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-09-28-kona-diaries-2015-day-3-getting-blown-by-the-queen-k.md

 ![20150926-7393](/images/2015/20150926-7393.jpg)

-Following the excitement of this - I believe Sharon's words to me were along the lines of 'oh docalm down!' we headed off and found some seats.
+Following the excitement of this - I believe Sharon's words to me were along the lines of 'oh do calm down!' we headed off and found some seats.

 The main act was a Grammy award winning artist John Cruz who was accompanied by father and son guitarists Mele'uhane.
 The music was wonderful, a group of dancers from a hula halau (hula school) entertained, the crowd were very appreciative and we really enjoyed a little non-ironman craziness.
 The music started at 5pm and went on until 6:30pm as it got dark.